Stevontavius/Dev-Tools-UI/README.md

 # Dev-Tools-UI
-This UI is made to help script developers make their scripts without alt tabbing out into their executor
+This UI is made to help script developers make their scripts without alt tabbing out into their executor.
+(Scroll down for screenshots and more details)

 # Paste
 Copy the script here: